What is a Merchant Cash Advance?

 What are the advantages of a Merchant Cash Advance?

-MCAs are designed to help small business owners who may not have the credit, time in business, or consistent cash to qualify for traditional business loans.
+MCAs are designed to help small business owners who may not have sufficient credit, a long history in business, or consistent cash flow, making it difficult for them to qualify for traditional business loans.
+Merchant cash advance companies often consider the overall health of a business, not just credit scores, when evaluating applications.
 Few business financing products are easier to qualify for than an MCA.

-The other primary benefit of business cash advances is fast funding.
-Most MCA companies provide convenient online applications with minimal documentation.
-You can usually complete an application in minutes and get approved on the same day or within 24 hours.
+The primary benefit of business cash advances is the speed of funding.
+Most MCA companies offer convenient online applications with minimal documentation requirements.
+You can typically complete an application in minutes and receive approval on the same day or within 24 hours.

 After approval, business cash advance lenders can wire transfer the advance to your business bank account in 24-48 hours.
 All told, you can apply, get approved, and receive your money in 1-3 business days.

 Instead of having to pay the same amount every month like a traditional loan, your repayment fluctuates with your card sales.
-Slow months mean a lower payment total.
+Slow months result in a lower total payment.

-The repayment structure is particularly beneficial for seasonal businesses or companies that experience occasional down periods.
+The repayment structure is particularly beneficial for seasonal businesses or companies that experience occasional downturns.
 Theoretically, you could spend the funds to cover operating expenses during the offseason and repay the MCA as revenue increases during peak season.

 What are the disadvantages of a Merchant Cash Advance?